This guide is for every gamer starting Baldur’s Gate 3 and explains mechanics, combat, and more in our 10 Best Beginner Tips and Tricks list!

 You can often time cheese fights and encounters by having your entire party go into stealth with control + C. Staying back from the red grid, you can use an archer with massive range and preferably stealth proficiency and pick off a target or two.
 In fact, in one of the hardest encounters in the game, I was able to destroy the entire enemy group undetected with a high position and longbow.
 Use stealth to your advantage to gain a high vertical position.
 This sometimes improves your hit chance and is very helpful when facing melee opponents.

-Looking for more Baldur’s Gate 3?
+Looking For More About Baldur’s Gate 3?